Lomanfan/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Liuming](https://github.com/Lomanfan)for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Liuming](https://github.com/Lomanfan) for the Lighthouse Labs Web Development Bootcamp.

 Markdown Note: